 So that field measurements could be converted to index values, respondents were asked by questionnaire to graph the level of water quality (0 through 100) corresponding to the field measurements (e.g., pH 2-12).
-The curves were then averaged and are thought to represent the best professional judgment.
+The curves were then averaged and are thought to represent the best professional judgment at this time.

-The Water Quality Index Calculator below allows you to enter the latitude and longitude for the site or pick this location from the Google Earth Map.
+The Water Quality Index Calculator below allows you to enter the latitude and longitude for your site or to pick your location from the Google Earth Map.
 The calculator completes the individual and group calculation and permits you to generate a customized report.